gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 ![](/images/ltr-dcg-drawback.png){:.align-center}

 ### 3. Normalized Discounted Cumulative Gain (NDCG@k)
-To allow comparision of DCG across queries, we can use NDCG that normalizes the DCG values using the ideal order of the relevant items.
+To allow a comparison of DCG across queries, we can use NDCG that normalizes the DCG values using the ideal order of the relevant items.

 Let's take our previous example where we had already calculated the DCG values at various K values.